Federal Interest and Ordinary Dividends

 Historical Past-Year Versions of Federal 1040 (Schedule B)

-We have a total of eight past-year versions of 1040 (Schedule B) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of 1040 (Schedule B) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Schedule B (Form 1040)